GitTools/GitVersion/docs/input/docs/who.md

+---
+Order: 70
+Title: Who is using GitVersion
+---

 # Who is using GitVersion
 Various people are actively using GitVersion, and taking advantage of the automatic generation of their version numbers.
 Here is a list of applications that we know about today.